“What do you want me to do?”

 “What you’re about to read is a clinical trial created by Company X last year.
 We’d love to know what you think of their findings, and we’d like you to share your thoughts on our Impetus InSite Platform® by the end of week.”

 “Don’t forget to share you thoughts on the Impetus InSite Platform® by the end of the week.
-If you’re having trouble accessing it, please call Natalie at 416-992-8557 and she’ll help you out.”
+If you’re having trouble accessing it, please email us at firstname.lastname@example.org and we’ll help you out.”

 Note how clear the ask is.
 We want you to do this, by this date at this place.
 And if you have trouble, you can do this.
 There’s no ambiguity.
 Your busy audience will appreciate it.